rwbaumg/csv-to-html-table/data/rwbaumg-github-starred.md

 - [hyperledger](https://github.com/hyperledger/hyperledger) - Hyperledger Project is a new Collaborative Project at The Linux Foundation.
 The technical community is just getting started and will be adding code to the repository in the coming weeks.
 Check hyperledger.org for more information about joining the mailing lists and participating in the conversations.
 - [sysmon-config](https://github.com/SwiftOnSecurity/sysmon-config) - Sysmon configuration file template with default high-quality event tracing
 - [awesome-internet-scanning](https://github.com/paralax/awesome-internet-scanning) - A curated list of awesome Internet port and host scanners, plus related components and much more, with a focus on free and open source projects.
-- [awesome-bitcoin-payment-processors](https://github.com/alexk111/awesome-bitcoin-payment-processors) - 🌟 A curated list of awesome Bitcoin payment processors and stories from merchants using them.
+- [awesome-bitcoin-payment-processors](https://github.com/alexk111/awesome-bitcoin-payment-processors) - 🌟 A curated list of Bitcoin payment processors enabling merchants, businesses and nonprofits to accept Bitcoin payments.
 - [Win32-OpenSSH](https://github.com/PowerShell/Win32-OpenSSH) - Win32 port of OpenSSH
 - [Vulnhub-CTF-Writeups](https://github.com/Ignitetechnologies/Vulnhub-CTF-Writeups) - This cheasheet is aimed at the CTF Players and Beginners to help them sort Vulnhub Labs.
 This list contains all the writeups available on hackingarticles.
 - [Linux-Privilege-Escalation](https://github.com/Ignitetechnologies/Linux-Privilege-Escalation) - This cheatsheet is aimed at the OSCP aspirants to help them understand the various methods of Escalating Privilege on Linux based Machines and CTFs with examples.